-The Default Output Location controls generally where you want your files to be exported to.
-However, as you can add to this location using the Project overrides, or template naming convention, or format naming conventions you can technically have all these 3 sections going to completely different locations.
-The default output location is generally an absolute location, for example:
+The Default Output Location controls globally where you want your files to be exported to.
+However, as you can add to this location using the Project overrides, or transmittal naming rule, or format naming rules you can technically have all these 3 sections going to completely different locations.
+The default output location is generally an absolute file path, for example: